Sign up to our Newsletter

 Step One: Research

-You want to clearly prove your dedication to Cornell in your personal statement.
+You want to prove your dedication to Cornell in your personal statement.
 To do this, your statement cannot be generic.
 Familiarize yourself with Cornell Law School’s missions, values, programs, and history.

 Step Two: Reflect on Your Experiences